 Categories and Criteria

-Young Artists - for a solo performing artist or chamber ensemble, relatively new to the profession, who has shown remarkable promise and made a strong impression in the UK between January 2018 and June 2019.
+Young Artist - for the outstanding quality and scope of the performances to a live or digital audience, and the work in any context of an individual artist or chamber ensemble, relatively new to the profession, who has made a strong impression in the UK.

 We will also present two special awards:

 Recently introduced, the Inspiration Award is for a non-professional ensemble or an individual who works with such groups, in recognition of the remarkable constellation of such music-makers.
 For it, we assemble a specialist panel who will create a shortlist of outstanding candidates across the UK whose endeavours in the last year deserve recognition.
 In December, we will account their achievements on the RPS website and open a public vote for the eventual winner, to be revealed at the RPS Awards in March.
 Follow @RoyalPhilSoc on social media for further updates.